Sergei Prokofiev: First World War and Revolution

 During World War I, Prokofiev returned to the Conservatory and studied organ to avoid conscription.
-He composed The Gambler based on Fyodor Dostoyevsky's novel of the same name, but rehearsals were plagued by problems, and the scheduled 1917 première had to be cancelled because of the February Revolution.
+In 1916, he debuted his Toccata.
+Shortly after this he composed The Gambler based on Fyodor Dostoyevsky's novel of the same name, but rehearsals were plagued by problems, and the scheduled 1917 première had to be cancelled because of the February Revolution.
 In the summer of that year, Prokofiev composed his first symphony, the Classical.
 The name was Prokofiev's own; the music is in a style that, according to Prokofiev, Joseph Haydn would have used if he were alive at the time.
 The music is more or less Classical in style but incorporates more modern musical elements (see Neoclassicism).

 The symphony was also an exact contemporary of Prokofiev's Violin Concerto No. 1 in D major, Op.
 19, which was scheduled to premiere in November 1917.
 The first performances of both works had to wait until 21 April 1918 and 18 October 1923, respectively.
 Prokofiev stayed briefly with his mother in Kislovodsk in the Caucasus.

-After completing the score of Seven, They Are Seven, a "Chaldean invocation" for chorus and orchestra, Prokofiev was "left with nothing to do and time hung heavily on my hands".
+After completing the score of Seven, They Are Seven, a "Chaldean invocation" for chorus and orchestra, Prokofiev was "left with nothing to do and time hung heavily on [his] hands".
 Believing that Russia "had no use for music at the moment", Prokofiev decided to try his fortunes in America until the turmoil in his homeland had passed.
 He set out for Moscow and Petersburg in March 1918 to sort out financial matters and to arrange for his passport.
 In May, he headed for the US, having obtained official permission to do so from Anatoly Lunacharsky, the People's Commissar for Education, who told him: "You are a revolutionary in music, we are revolutionaries in life.
 We ought to work together.
 But if you want to go to America I shall not stand in your way."